Ophelia (The Lumineers song): Background

-The song started out as a slower instrumental demo that Jeremiah Fraites, (one sixth of the Lumineers), sent to Wesley Schultz (lead vocalist of the Lumineers), in 2011.
+The song started as a slower instrumental demo that Jeremiah Fraites (one sixth of the Lumineers) sent to Wesley Schultz (lead vocalist of the Lumineers) in 2011.
 According to Schultz, the demo generated enough excitement to work on the project.
 While playing at a backbar in LA alongside the Lumineers, Schultz wrote the song's hook.

-Soon after, the Lumineers felt they needed to find a proper substitute for the name Ophelia, due to the fact that a song of the same name had been released years prior by The Band.
+Soon after, the Lumineers felt they needed to find a proper substitute for the name Ophelia, since a song of the same name had been released years prior by The Band.
 Nevertheless, this issue reached its end after Schultz decided that no other name had "the right musicality to it."
 Subsequently, Schultz had trouble writing "good" verses to carry the hook he wrote, which made the songwriting process so difficult that the project was shelved until four years later.
 In January 2015, when it came time to work on a new record, the defunct "Ophelia" was resurrected.

 "I remember thinking, 'Oh, it's so Ophelia.'
 So maybe I'll go back and rehandle it, and I'll figure out how to tell the story of Hamlet combined with something else."